 - Turn the receiver to the left until LED1 still flashes green but does not yet illuminate red.
-If necessary, you may have to turn the transmitter beforehand. - ⇒ The receiver with activated alignment display shows flashing segments in the 7-segment display. - ♦ Note the value of the twist angle. - 🔖 Turn the receiver to the right until LED1 still flashes green but does not yet illuminate red. - Note the value of the twist angle. - Set the optimum position of the receiver.
-This lies in the middle of the two values for the twist angle to the left and right. - \$\times\$ Tighten the fastening screws of the receiver. - Now align the transmitter according to the same method, paying attention to the display elements of the receiver while doing so (see chapter 3.3.2 "Operating indicators on the MLC 520 receiver").
+If necessary, you may have to turn the transmitter beforehand. - Note the value of the twist angle. - Turn the receiver to the right until LED1 still flashes green but does not yet illuminate red. - ♦ Note the value of the twist angle. - Set the optimum position of the receiver.
+This lies in the middle of the two values for the twist angle to the left and right. - \$\times\$ Tighten the fastening screws of the receiver. - Now align the transmitter according to the same method, paying attention to the display elements of the receiver while doing so (see chapter 3.3.2 "Operating indicators on the MLC 510 receiver").